Skip to content

 Description

-Advanced theoretical training for more experienced sailors who want to become a Coastal Skipper, Coastal Yachtmaster or Yachtmaster Offshore.
+Advanced theoretical training for experienced sailors who want to become Coastal Skipper, Coastal Yachtmaster o Yachtmaster Offshore.

-Knowledge required to navigate safely in coastal and offshore passages.
-Review of the fundamentals and progress to advanced navigation techniques up to the standard required for the Coastal/Offshore Yachtmaster practical exams.
+Knowledge required to navigate safely in coastal and offshore waters.
+Review of the fundamentals and progression to advanced navigation techniques up to the standard required for the Yachtmaster Coastal/Offshore practical exams.

 Duration: 40 hours

-These are the books we recommend to study before the course:
+These are the books we recommend studying before the course:

-During the course, you will need to bring your Plotter Kit, or you can purchase it at the school.
+You must bring your Plotter Kit to the course or you can purchase one at the school.

 Calendar